Bell Hill

 You can file for Unemployment Insurance Benefits to stabilize your income.
 To receive benefits, you’ll need to submit a claim to the Delaware Department of Labor.

-They’ll evaluate your eligibility and determine if you can file for Unemployment, providing you with necessary financial support during this time, helping you transition to a new job.
+They’ll evaluate your eligibility and determine if you can file for Unemployment, providing you with necessary financial support during this time and helping you transition to a new job.
+This support is especially crucial for elders navigating late-career changes or single mothers managing household responsibilities, as it offers a financial cushion while seeking stable employment

 Eligibility Criteria for Unemployment Benefits